Chas3Pap3rs/ArtistWebsite/README.md

     2. Nav to change to dropdown Navbar on sm screen and below.
     3. Complete "Store" page with available merch.
     4. Form and ability to order and pay for real merchandise when available after store page is up and running.
-    5. Include a carousel with pictures for the 'Story" page.
+    5. Include a carousel with pictures for the "Story" page.
     6. Put artist and label icons/logos on website.